 Thanks to Singapore being the largest cruise home port in Asia, we’re spoilt for choice when it comes to cruise packages and deals.

-Here are the top cruise liners and the packages available from Royal Caribbean, Dream Cruises, Princess Cruises and Costa Cruises.
-Prices are for a standard cabin (no windows) for 2 adults and 2 children under 12 in December 2018, inclusive of meals.
+Here are the top cruise liners and the packages available from Royal Caribbean, Dream Cruises, and Princess Cruises.
+Prices are for a standard cabin (no windows) for 2 adults and 2 children under 12 from December 2019, inclusive of meals.
 Take note that children under 12 usually travel for free.

 When you choose to go on a cruise holiday with Princess Cruises, you will either be on the Sapphire Princess for short cruises or Diamond Princess for longer cruises.
 The operator specialises in longer cruises, with Asian cruises going up to 21 days.